Search This Blog

 George's own father had been a Station Master too.

-After George went to Leamington he suffered serious illness and went blind.
+After George went to Leamington he suffered a serious illness (an attack of paralysis) and went blind.
 He was forced to retire early and died in 1899.

 His replacement at Marlow Henry Yeo also lived at Soho Terrace until he left the town in 1893, after ill health forced his retirement.